2020: A New Decade of Digital Threats - Is Your Business Email Secure?

 A new decade is on the horizon, and 2020 will undoubtedly consist of many advances in technology and security.
 However, unfortunately many of the digital threats and security shortcomings that have plagued this decade will persist or worsen - new threats targeting businesses of all sizes are anticipated.

 The current security posture of many organizations - especially SMBs - is shamefully subpar.
 According to Ponemon Institute, only 40% of SMBs report that the technologies currently used by their organization can detect and block most cyber attacks and only 14% rate their ability to mitigate cyber risks, vulnerabilities and attacks as highly effective.
 Email is an extremely popular method of communication that is essential to business success, so it comes as no surprise that it is also threat actors’ preferred attack vector.
-According to Verizon, 90% of cyber attacks are initiated via email.
+According to Verizon, over 90% of cyber attacks are initiated via email.

 Sadly, many organizations either fail to recognize the importance of effective email security or think that their email accounts are adequately secured when in fact they are not.
 It is only after they are hit with an attack and forced to deal with the unpleasant and often devastating consequences such as hefty losses, decreased productivity and ruined reputations that this becomes apparent.